CleanCut/ultimate_rust_crash_course/HowToLearnRust.md

 **Books**

-- [The Rust Programming Language](https://doc.rust-lang.org/book/), aka "The Book" - the official free online book about the language, though you can [purchase a physical copy](https://amzn.to/2Li5ymI) if you prefer.
+- [Programming Rust](https://amzn.to/3ivkekS) - The O'Reilly book by Jim Blandy and Jason Orendorff.
+Fantastic book focused on using the Rust language.
+This is the book _I_ used to learn Rust.
-- [Programming Rust](https://amzn.to/2KC72XV) - The O'Reilly book by Jim Blandy and Jason Orendorff.
-Fantastic book focused on using the Rust language, but it covers only the 2015 edition.
-They are working on a 2nd edition at the time that I'm writing this.
+- [The Rust Programming Language](https://doc.rust-lang.org/book/), aka "The Book" - the official free online book about the language, though you can [purchase a physical copy](https://amzn.to/2Vq0giK) if you prefer.

 **Informational**